Zone-tailed hawk: Distribution and habitat

 Zone-tailed hawks range from parts of southern Arizona, New Mexico, and western Texas almost throughout inland Mexico and the central portions of Central America down into eastern Colombia, Ecuador, and more sporadically, into Peru, southern Brazil, Paraguay, Bolivia, and northern Argentina.
 In winter, they generally withdraw from the U.S. and northernmost Mexico, with these populations wintering mostly in Oaxaca and the Yucatán Peninsula.
 They are also native to the Caribbean island of Trinidad.
 The hawks of Central America may be seasonally migratory, although their movements are not well known.
 Zone-tails sometimes wander out of their normal range, and the bird was once recorded in Nova Scotia.

 They can adapt to various habitats across their broad range, including both closed and open ones and wet and dry ones.
 Often, the largest numbers are found in rocky areas with access to water.
 They often reside in coniferous or pine-oak forests as well as timbered canyonland, hilly riverine woods, dry open boscage and scrub, humid forests, and overgrown marshes.
 They may forage over ranches and even semi-desert, but always need at least scattered tree thickets for nesting.
 Furthermore, they may be distributed in elevation from sea level to 3000 m, though are mainly found below 1500 m in the north and 500 m in the southern reaches of the breeding range.

 Behaviour and ecology

 The zone-tailed hawk bears a superficial resemblance to the turkey vulture, pictured here in flight.

-The bird's flight feathers closely resemble those of the turkey vulture.
-Zone-tailed hawks soar with their wings held in a dihedral position (pointing slightly upwards), rocking from side to side, a flight style that parallels that of turkey vultures.
-Bird guides caution against confusing them with the much more common turkey vulture, but at a reasonable distance, one can distinguish them from vultures by their smaller size, the typical hawk shape of the wings and head, and the pale stripe on the tail.
-Since vultures frequently can be seen flying in numbers (groups are called "kettles"), zone-tailed hawks can mingle with them and are perhaps most often missed by the human eye in such kettles.